xandersoriano/web-creators-day2/day2Challenge/README.txt

-cis 151 Homework
+Day 2 Challenge

-This homework is based on the JavaJam Coffee House Case Study from the text page 61.
-This activity asks you to create the home and menu pages.
+This challenge asks you to create the home and menu pages for a small coffee shop .
-You will also create the music and jobs pages using the text files provided with this assignment for the content.
+You will also create the music and jobs pages using the text files provided in the repository for the content.

 I have included a template html file for you to use for all pages in the site.
 You must use this file as the basis for all other site pages.

-The music and jobs pages must look like the image files included with this assignment.
+The music and jobs pages must look like the image files included in the repository.

 The music page content contains links to external web sites.
-Format these as absolute hyperlinks that open in a new browser window.
+Format these as [absolute hyperlinks](https://www.w3schools.com/tags/tryit.asp?filename=tryhtml_link_target) that open in a new browser window.

 When you are done, you will have four html files: